billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

-#### C4.3.3 In Firefox: Change the "Manual proxy configuration" address
+#### C4.3.3 In Firefox: Change the "Manual proxy configuration" Address

 In Firefox, under **Preferences** --> **Advanced** --> **Network** --> **Connection**, select **Manual Proxy** and enter the network address found in the steps above.